 Inpatient rehab is crucial to the recovery process and is proven to increase the chance of a successful recovery without relapse for those with a history of heavy Valium abuse.

 Inpatient rehab is also a good choice for those struggling with a poly-substance addiction.
 Those addicted to more than one substance require treatment for each existing addiction.
 The symptoms of Valium withdrawal can mimic symptoms of withdrawal from other substances.
 But an addiction specialist can specialize treatment for poly-substance addictions.

 According to the Substance Abuse and Mental Health Administration, 95 percent of people admitted to rehab in 2011 for an addiction to benzodiazepines like Valium also struggled with another substance of abuse.

 Inpatient rehab programs usually vary from 28 to 90 days.
 Some last even longer, although they generally offer recovering addicts more autonomy the longer they are in treatment.
-The length of time spent in rehab depends on the severity of the Valium addiction and whether the person has any other needs, such as treating a co-occurring mental disorder.
+The length of time spent in rehab depends on the severity of the Valium addiction and whether the person has any other needs, such as treating a co-occurring mental health disorder.

 People addicted to Valium should look for rehabs that offer medically assisted detox.
 These rehabs have physicians on staff to monitor residents during detox and prevent issues such as seizures, which can be life-threatening.

 Inpatient rehab provides a structured environment with people on staff 24 hours a day.
 Daily routines vary from rehab to rehab but often include group meetings, chores, one-on-one therapy, planned activities and career counseling.

 Ready to get help?